Business innovation: its many forms, and why it matters

 Wall Street Journal.
 (2020, May 28).
 How brands are advertising during the pandemic.
 Retrieved from https://www.youtube.com/watch?v=Q4DpxASLnXo

-Some reports on this site were excerpted, edited, or screenshotted from publicly available information (through research firms, third parties, public health organizations, etc.).
-With that said, this website and blog are for informational purposes only.
+Some reports on this site were excerpted from publicly available information (research firms, third parties, public health organizations, etc.).
+This website and blog are for informational purposes only.
 Reports, reviews, and experiences on this website are opinions expressed by the author and do not purport the opinions or views of others.
-Also, this post/page does not establish a Jarred Andrews-client relationship.
+Any tools or technology mentioned are provided for informational purposes only and do not constitute an endorsement or affiliation.
+Please use your discretion and consider factors like compatibility, security, and functionality before adopting any tool or technology.
+Lastly, this post/page does not establish a Jarred Andrews-client relationship.
 For additional info, please refer to my disclaimer.
-For information on how to properly download, share, or copy content from my site, please review the copyright, privacy policy, and terms pages.
+Please review the copyright, privacy policy, and terms pages for information on how to properly download, share, or copy content from my site.
 If you cannot find what you need, please reach out.

 Comments